Tom Barlow (baseball)

-Thomas H. Barlow (1852–?) was an American Major League Baseball player who played catcher and shortstop for three different teams in his four-year career, spent entirely in the National Association.
+Thomas H. Barlow (1852–?) was an American Major League Baseball player who played as a catcher and shortstop for three different teams in his entire four-year career, spent entirely in the National Association.
 Barlow is credited as the pioneer of the bunt.

 Career

+In 1871, Barlow played catcher and shortstop in for the Star club of Brooklyn, who were one of the top amateur teams in the country.
+The Stars played many exhibition games against professional teams from the newly-established National Association.
+They won the championship of the short-lived National Association of Amateur Base Ball Players, and are credited with a 30-13 won-loss record.
+Future Hall of Famer Candy Cummings was one of Barlow's teammates.